What Is a Sinking Fund and How to Start One

 Next, choose if you’d like to open a new bank account.
 Your sinking fund should be separate from your checking account and your emergency fund.

-You may wish to choose an online bank, as they traditionally offer high-yield savings accounts with interest rates up to 25 times higher than the national average.[2]
-Some banks will allow you to open multiple accounts for different sinking funds, just be wary of any minimum balance requirements.
+You may wish to choose an online bank, as they traditionally offer high-yield savings accounts with interest rates up to 10 times higher than the national average.[2]
+Some banks will allow you to open multiple accounts or pots for different sinking funds, just be wary of any minimum balance requirements.

 By using a bank other than your primary bank, your sinking fund will be out of sight and — ideally — out of mind, to prevent the temptation to dip into it.